FaceScape: 3D Facial Dataset and Benchmark for Single-View 3D Face Reconstruction: Conclusion and Future Work

 We present a large-scale detailed 3D facial dataset, FaceScape.
-Comparing to previous public large-scale 3D face datasets, FaceScape provides the highest geometry quality and the largest model amount, and also a comprehensive benchmark for evaluating single-view face reconstruction.
-We explore to predict a detailed riggable 3D face model from a single image and achieve high fidelity in dynamic detail synthesis.
-We believe the release of FaceScape will spur future researches on 3D facial modeling and parsing.
+Compared to previous public large-scale 3D face datasets, FaceScape provides the highest geometry quality and the largest model amount, and also a comprehensive benchmark for evaluating single-view face reconstruction.
+We explore the prediction of a detailed riggable 3D face model from a single image and achieve high fidelity in dynamic detail synthesis.
+We believe the release of FaceScape will spur future research on 3D facial modeling and parsing.

+There are still some unsolved problems in our work.
+In terms of data sets, most of our 3D faces are collected from Asians, so our data distribution has racial bias.
+In the future, with more releases of high-quality 3D face data of various races, racial bias can be eliminated by merging multiple data sets.
+Our benchmark shares the same problem and solutions about racial distribution bias.
+Regarding algorithms, our methods explore the potential to model the dynamic geometry details, however, there is still room to improve regarding accuracy and generalization.
+Specifically, our SVFR method recovers accurate large-scale geometry from landmarks and plausible small-scale geometry from texture-displacement correspondence but fails to recover an accurate middle-scale geometry.
+Besides, the performance of our SVFR method will degrade when the face is in a side view.
+We hope that the methods and benchmarks proposed in this paper will inspire further progress in SVFR research.

 \ifCLASSOPTIONcaptionsoff

 \fi